modelica/ModelicaSpecification/RationaleMCP/0037/resource-directory.md

 - The relative file system path is relative to _resources.d_ and may not contain the special path segments "." or "..".

 Note that the period (".") in the name _resources.d_ makes it distinguishable from a Modelica identifier.
-In combination with the constraints on the relative file system path, this implies that that the referenced resourse resides inside the _resources.d_ directory of the class, and that any Modelica URI referencing this resource must do so via reference to the current class.
+In combination with the constraints on the relative file system path, this implies that that the referenced resource resides inside the _resources.d_ directory of the class, and that any Modelica URI referencing this resource must do so via reference to the current class.

 In the example Modelica URI above, assume `Modelica` is stored in _/Users/jdoe/modelica-packages/Modelica-4.3.2/Modelica_.
 Then, the resolved external resource is: